 Why This Works:

 Sage green is softer and more modern than traditional Christmas green.
-Moreover, it works beautifully in contemporary homes while pairing perfectly with neutral aesthetics.
-Additionally, sage green pieces can transition easily into winter or even spring decor after Christmas—in other words, it’s not screaming “CHRISTMAS!” quite as loudly.
+It works beautifully in contemporary homes and pairs perfectly with neutral aesthetics.
+The best bit?
+Sage green pieces can transition into winter decor after Christmas — it’s not screaming “CHRISTMAS!” quite as loudly as everything else.

 What You Actually Need :